 Fairtrade at St Mary’s

-Welcome to the Fairtrade section of the St Mary’s website, at St Mary’s we have a Fairtrade stall selling Traidcraft products on the third Sunday of the month in the church hall, immediately after the morning service.
-This is not intended to be an end in itself but rather a part of encouraging everyone to incorporate Fairtrade into their daily lives.
+Welcome to the Fairtrade section of the St Mary’s website… At St Mary’s we have a Fairtrade stall selling Traidcraft products in the Church Hall.
+It is usually accessible whenever the Hall is open, including after Sunday services.
+This is not intended to be an end in itself but rather a part of encouraging everyone to incorporate Fair Trade into their daily lives..

 Why not show your support for Fairtrade and get up-to-date news and discussion by following The Fairtrade Foundation.
 They’re on Twitter, Facebook, Instagram and YouTube.
 Enjoy! 😃